FactomProject/factom-docs/api/includes/_factomd-api.md

 }
 ```

-Requesting for an entry requires you to specify if the hash you provide is a commit or an entry hash.
+Requesting an entry requires you to specify if the hash you provide is a commit or an entry hash.
 The `chainid` field is used to specify this.
-If you are searching for a commit, put `c` as the chainid field, otherwise put the chainid that the entry belongs too.
+If you are searching for a commit, put `c` as the chainid field, otherwise, put the chainid that the entry belongs too.

 For commit/reveal acks, the response has 2 sections, one for the commit, one for the reveal.
 If you provide the entryhash and chainid, both will be filled (if found).
-If you only provide the commit txid and `c` as the chainid, then only the commitdata is guarenteed to come back with data.
-The `committxid` and `entryhash` fields corrospond to the `commitdata` and `entrydata` objects.
+If you only provide the commit txid and `c` as the chainid, then only the commitdata is guaranteed to come back with data.
+The `committxid` and `entryhash` fields correspond to the `commitdata` and `entrydata` objects.

 _Extra notes_: